ritaeperjesi/antihouse/README.md

 I also decided to add a fourth wall and remove the window for now, I think it is interesting to be in a space where you can't even imagine how you got to.
 ![wallpaper](https://github.com/ritaeperjesi/antihouse/blob/master/img/thonet.jpg)
 ![wallpaper](https://github.com/ritaeperjesi/antihouse/blob/master/img/thonet2.jpg)

+#### 07.03
+In the morning I was looking for a button an ableton, which does what I wanted, but I couldn't find it.
+In the afternoon I've spent more than an hour trying to understand how the Unity Timeline is working, because it jumped to the end of my animation immediately.
+After all the research and talking to Denise I realised that I overlooked the time sequence, and what I thought to be a minute was a second, so my animation was perfectly working, just I used the wrong timing.
+I made the animation of the tower scene, and it is working well.
+I realised that my gummybears are funny ,but they are not in the right scale, and scale is the only important thing here, so if I was using gummybears on their proper scale, my computer couldn't handle it, so I created a seamless gummybear texture, and I made my wall using it.
+I want to have more 3d on it, probably painted with Substance painter, but not for now, I guess.
+I tried to create the other animations fast too, but this Unity timeline is a pain in the ass, never doing what i want, and when i try to change 1 parameter, everything gets messed up, so I usually just redo them, but it creates very random bugs.